 Some of the potential threats to the pond’s inhabitants are the same ones we face.
 Electrocution is one conspicuous example but since we tend to take that prospect fairly seriously for our own health and well-being, it does not often pose much of a problem for pond-life.
 However, many of the dangers that do are not necessarily quite so obvious.

-Garden chemicals are one of the biggest potential threats to a range of aquatic plants and creatures and while nobody would willingly set out to dose their pond with pesticides, it is surprising how easily they can find their way into the water.
+Garden chemicals are one of the biggest potential threats to a range of aquatic pond plants such as pond lilies and creatures and while nobody would willingly set out to dose their pond with pesticides, it is surprising how easily they can find their way into the water.
 The routine use of weed-killers, fertilizers and insecticides even some distance away from the water can ultimately lead to a heady cocktail of various toxins and by-products accumulating in the pond – and often to the detriment of its residents.

 Spraying on windy days – or a bit too close to the water’s edge – can account for some of the problem, so if there really is no alternative to using artificial chemicals, it is important to pick a still day and even then, don’t get too close to the pond.
 The possibility of run-off is another thing to watch out for, especially if your garden tends to naturally drain towards your pond.
 If rain washes fertilisers and lawn feeds off the surface of the ground and into the water, it can fuel a huge algal growth spurt – and when the algae eventually use up the available nutrients and die, as the dead matter decomposes it can deplete the water of oxygen.
 This phenomenon – known as “eutrophication” – is a common problem for pools and waterways in agricultural land, but it can be just as serious for garden ponds too.